 In September 2018, the Company entered into an Assignment and Asset Purchase Agreement with Spectrum Pharmaceuticals, Inc. ("Spectrum Agreement") pursuant to which the Company purchased certain assets from Spectrum, including Spectrum's right, title, interest in and intellectual property related to Renazorb RZB 012, also known as RENALANTM ("Renalan") and RZB 014, also known as SPI 014 ("SPI" and together with Renalan, the "Compounds"), to further develop and commercialize Renazorb and related compounds.
 In partial consideration for the Spectrum Agreement, the Company issued 313,663 shares of common stock to Spectrum valued at approximately \$4,000 which represented four percent of the Company on a fully-diluted basis at the date of the execution of the Spectrum Agreement.
-The Spectrum Agreement has an antidilution provision, which provides that Spectrum maintain its ownership interest in the Company at 4% of the Company's shares on a fully-diluted basis.
+The Spectrum Agreement has an anti-dilution provision, which provides that Spectrum maintain its ownership interest in the Company at 4% of the Company's shares on a fully-diluted basis.
 Fully-diluted shares of common stock for purposes of the Renazorb Purchase Agreement assumes conversion of any security convertible into or exchangeable or exercisable for common stock or any combination thereof, including any common stock reserved for issuance under a stock option plan, restricted stock plan, or other equity incentive plan approved by the Board of Directors of the Company immediately following the issuance of additional shares of the Company's common stock (but prior to the issuance of any additional shares of common stock to Spectrum).
 Spectrum's ownership shall not be subject to dilution until the earlier of thirty-six months from the first date the Company's stock trades on a public market, or the date upon which the Company attains a public market capitalization of at least \$50 million.
-As part of the anti-dilution clause, the Company issued 149,762 and 105,897 shares of common stock during the years ended December 31, 2019 and 2020, respectively.
-The Company recognized \$45,000 and \$104,000 for the years ended December 31, 2019 and 2020, respectively, as research and development expenses as cost to issue those shares.
-On July 13, 2021, the Company's IPO resulted in a public market capitalization of at least \$50 million, and as a result the Company was required to issue 438,374 anti-dilution shares of common stock.
-This issuance represents the final anti-dilution calculation required under the Spectrum Agreement, and no further anti-dilution shares will be issued.
+On July 13, 2021, the Company's initial public offering resulted in a public market capitalization of at least \$50 million, and as a result the Company was required to issue 438,374 anti-dilution shares of common stock.
+This issuance represented the final anti-dilution calculation required under the Spectrum Agreement, and no further anti-dilution shares will be issued.
 The Company calculated the fair value of the shares and recognized \$2.2 million to research and development expenses as cost to issue those shares during the third quarter of 2021.
+In the event an NDA filing for Renazorb is accepted by the FDA, the Company will be required to pay \$0.2 million to Altair Nanomaterials, Inc., ("Altair") in accordance with the Spectrum Agreement.
+In addition, in the event FDA approval for Renazorb is received, the Company will be required to pay \$4.5 million to Altair.
 The Company is also required to pay Spectrum 40% of all of the Company's sublicense income for any sublicense granted to certain sublicensees during the first 12 months after the Closing Date (as that term is defined in the Renazorb Purchase Agreement) and 20% of all other sublicense income.
 The Company's payment obligations to Spectrum will expire on the twentieth (20th) anniversary of the Closing Date of the Renazorb Purchase Agreement.
+In August 2022, the Company received an upfront payment of approximately \$1.0 million as a result of a sublicense development agreement with Lee's Pharmaceutical (HK) Limited.
+The payment represents sublicense income as described in the Spectrum Agreement, and 20% of the amount received has been accrued as an R&D expense in the accompanying statements of operations for the year ended December 31, 2022.